 1997: We start our first group projects involving multiple researchers from the PRL and beyond.
 The goal is to tackle big scientific problems that are impossible to do in individual labs.

-2006: The Department of Energy, Division of Chemical Sciences, Geosciences and Biosciences, Office of Basic Energy Sciences asks us to focus our research on the basics of photosynthesis, which becomes our ongoing core mission.
+2006: Research at the PRL was redirected to better match the priorities of the two Biosciences programs (Photosynthetic Systems and Physical Biosciences) in DOE’s Office of Basic Energy Sciences, addressing the fundamental science of energy capture, conversion, and storage in plants and microbes.

-2013: The group project model started in the 90s becomes the norm for all research funded by the Department of Energy, Division of Chemical Sciences, Geosciences and Biosciences, Office of Basic Energy Sciences.
+2013: The group project model started in the 90s becomes the norm for all research at the PRL funded by the Department of Energy, Office of Basic Energy Sciences.
 At any one time, we pursue three major group projects involving all 12 labs.

 2015: The PRL celebrates its 50th anniversary.